U.S. SEC charges China affiliates of top accounting firms

 The action "is the result of conflicting laws between the U.S. and China," PwC China said in a statement.
 "This action involves an issue that needs to be resolved between the US and China."

-Deloittee said, "While it is unfortunate that the two countries have not yet been able to find common ground on these issues, we remain hopeful that a diplomatic agreement can be reached, and we stand ready to assist that effort in any way we can."
+"While it is unfortunate that the two countries have not yet been able to find common ground on these issues, we remain hopeful that a diplomatic agreement can be reached, and we stand ready to assist that effort in any way we can," Deloitte said.

 Ernst & Young's China affiliate, Ernst & Young Hua Ming, said in a statement it hoped U.S. and Chinese regulators can reach agreement.